CrosairSTR/Automated-Chrome-dino-game/README.md

-# Automated-Chrome-dino-game
+# Automated Chrome dino game
-Automating the chrome dino game using python
+Automating the chrome dino game [which is played when you don't have internet] using python